-- enumerate the solid waste handling facilities as to size and type
+- enumerate the allowed solid waste handling facilities as to size and type, and

 - identify those sites that are not suitable for solid waste handling facilities based on environmental and land use factors.

 Recycling: The Recycling industry is big business in Georgia, yet every year, Georgians collectively pay more than $100 million to bury raw materials worth nearly $300 million to manufacturers based right here in our state.
 Those manufacturing feedstocks are also known as recyclable material, and about 40 percent of what Georgians set out as ‘garbage’ could have been recycled.
-DCA works with our partner organizations to help local governments generate less waste, divert what they can for reuse, and efficiently dispose of the rest.
+For more information, DCA recommends reaching out to the partner organizations in the "Related Links" below for information to assist local governments in generating less waste, diverting what they can for reuse, and efficiently disposing of the rest.

 Source-Separated Organics Recycling Toolkit